-Pang-Mei Natasha Chang is a member of Dunnington’s estates, trusts and private clients practice group, as well as its international, France, and charitable, not-for-profit and religious institutions practice groups.
+Pang-Mei Natasha Chang is a member of Dunnington’s estates, trusts and private clients practice group, as well as its international, France desk, and charitable, not-for-profit and religious institutions practice groups.

 She counsels both domestic and international individuals, families, businesses and charitable organizations in estate and trust planning, and wealth transfer planning.
 She works with clients to design and implement tax-sensitive structures to meet their planning, business and charitable needs.